-those living with long-term medical conditions (such as any type of diabetes, high blood pressure, heart disease, kidney disease, liver disease, etc.)
+- those living with long-term medical conditions (such as any type of diabetes, high blood pressure, heart disease, kidney disease, liver disease, etc.)

 They are encouraged to be vigilant and strictly follow the same advice given to the general population.

-Even though lockdown is being eased in the UK, it is still vitally important to maintain social distance, wear a face mask when social distancing is difficult, wash/sanitise hands frequently and for everyone to stay at home as much as possible.
+Even though lockdown is being eased in the UK, it is still vitally important to maintain social distance, wearing a face mask and wash/sanitise hands frequently.

 Over 4000 healthcare staff have already completed this topic.